pedrojunqueira/da-100/README.md

 	- No scalar Dax functions such as `left()` for calculated columns
 	- Max length of text in columns 32,764
 	- No Built in date hierarchy
-Always get the latest data
+	- Always get the latest data

-- Dual:
+- Import mode change

-- Mode Change: Is possible to change import to Direct Query but not from Direct Query to Import.
+	- It Is possible to change import to Direct Query but not from Direct Query to Import.
 	- If a import mode is changed to Query mode this is irreversible

 Analysis Services vs. SQL Server

 Similarities

 - Authenticate to the server.
-- Pick the cube you want to use.
+- Pick the cube or table you want to use.
 - Select which tables you need.

 Differences

-- Analysis Services cubes have calculations already in the cube, which will be discussed in more detail later.
+- Analysis Services cubes have calculations already in the cube
 - If you don’t need an entire table, you can query the data directly.
 - Instead of using Transact-SQL (T-SQL) to query the data, like you would in SQL Server, you can use multi-dimensional expressions (MDX) or data analysis expressions (DAX).

-- Azure Analysis Services can be connected.
+- Azure Analysis Services can be connected in
 [Azure Docs](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-connect-pbi)
 	- Import or
 	- Connect live : Using the Connect live option helps you keep the data and DAX calculations in their original location, without having to import them all into Power BI.
 Azure Analysis Services can have a fast refresh schedule , which means that when data is refreshed in the service, Power BI reports will immediately be updated, without the need to initiate a Power BI refresh schedule.
-- Analysis Services Multidimensional can only connect life.
+- Analysis Services Multidimensional can only connect live.
 It does not import.
 [Reference Docs](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-ssas-multidimensional)

 - Query folding.
 	- [Query Folding Docs](https://docs.microsoft.com/en-us/power-bi/guidance/power-query-folding)
 	- [Power Query Folding Docs](https://docs.microsoft.com/en-us/power-query/power-query-folding)
 	- Query folding is the process by which the transformations and edits that you make in Power Query Editor are simultaneously tracked as native queries, or simple Select SQL statements.
-	- Whe transformation are done in power query it gets translated in a native query (SQL)
+	- When transformation are done in Power Query it gets translated in a native query (SQL)
-	- It is possible to many transformations like deleting column or filtering,  GROUP BY a column for example but does not work for
+	- It is possible to do many transformations like deleting column or filtering,  GROUP BY a column for example but does not work for
 		- Adding an index column
 		- Merging and appending columns of different tables with two different sources
 		- Changing the data type of a column